top of page

 Moses led the Jewish people out of Egyptian slavery to the promised land.

-For forty years, Moses guided the Jews through the desert.
+For forty years, Moses guided the Israelites through the desert.

-They took Joseph's funeral container out of Egypt with them.
+He took Joseph's funeral container out of Egypt.

-His biological mother placed him in the basket and set it in the water.
+Jochebed, Moses' biological mother, placed him in the basket and set it in the water.

 He had an older brother and sister.